openaustralia/morph/app/views/documentation/tutorial.md

 After morph.io has finished creating the new scraper we are taken to our fresh scraper page.
 We want to clone all the template scraper code morph.io provides to our local machine so we can work with it there.
-Running

 On the scraper page there is a heading “Scraper code”, with a button to copy the “git clone URL”.